Saillac (Tarn-et-Garonne)

 I visited this tomb in February 2006, just before a deep snowfall had finally melted.

-The front of the tomb.
+The front of the tomb, photographed in mid-March 2006.

 A view from the S side showing some of the water-filled solution-pits which recall Irish